chamaeleonidae/api/docs/apis/search.md

    */
 });

-chmln.on('cmd:opened', (opts: BlankOpts, ctx: Context) => {
+chmln.on('helpbar:opened', (opts: BlankOpts, ctx: Context) => {
   /*
   Optional:
     - This is purely informational but can be used for custom tracking etc.

   Called when:
-    - The Search bar is triggerd (opened by the User)
+    - The HelpBar is triggerd (opened by the User)

   ctx.source will tell you how it was opened

   */
 });

-chmln.on('cmd:closed', (opts: BlankOpts, ctx: Context) => {
+chmln.on('helpbar:closed', (opts: BlankOpts, ctx: Context) => {
   /*
   Optional:
     - This is purely informational but can be used for custom tracking etc.

   Called when:
-    - The Search bar is closed by the User
+    - The HelpBar is closed by the User

   */
 });

-chmln.on('cmd:items:recent', (opts: RecentOpts, ctx: Context) => {
+chmln.on('helpbar:items:recent', (opts: RecentOpts, ctx: Context) => {
   /*
   Optional:
     - Chameleon will handle recent items for you
     - If you need to add custom "Recent items" logic use this event to pass back the right items

   Called when:
-    - the Search bar needs a list of the most recent actions taken
+    - the HelpBar needs a list of the most recent actions taken

   return Array or Promise of recent actions taken return null (or don't implement) to use the recent items as tracked by Chameleon